F1sh-2/Learning-Journal/README.md

 # 10/12/2024
+i have started to lose ideas or general so planning to create some fun things for the tutorials or a good tutorial for a strong idea of wanting wanting a good idea

+16/12/2024
-i have started to lose ideas or general so planning to create some fun things for the tutorials so might add some fun things being able to images of things people might like as a logo for a characters im working on the prototype for testing of the actual game going forward.
+working harder on the tutorials including the main grammer of them havinga look into them so might add some fun things being able to images of things people might like as a logo for a characters im working on the prototype for testing of the actual game going forward.